Khmer traditional clothing: Krama

 Cambodians traditionally wear a checkered scarf called a krama (ក្រមា).
 The krama has been a feature of Khmer dress since the first-century reign of Preah Bath Hun Tean, although it is unclear exactly when the krama became fashionable in the street.

 The krama is one trait that distinguishes the Khmer from their Thai, Vietnamese, and Laotian neighbours.
 It is used for many purposes, including for style, for protection from the hot sun, as an aid for one's feet when climbing trees, as a hammock for infants, as a towel, or as a sarong.
 A krama can also be easily shaped into a small child's doll for play.
 Under the Khmer Rouge, all Khmer were forced to wear a checkered krama.

 Textiles

-In addition to their stylistic features, sompots especially are differentiated by the fabric they are made from.